Q: How do I buy from Avidicare?

 Q: Will heat loads increase in future ORs?

 A: Possibly, it could to some extent increase since more and more instruments are brought into the OR.
-At the same time, technology becomes more and more efficient, which in many case cancel this trend.
+At the same time, technology becomes more and more efficient, which in many cases cancel this trend.
 Just look at old X-rays and compare with new ones.
 Or look at the OR lamps that now use super-efficient LEDs instead of "light bulb" technology.

 Q: Why is the air from the Opragon slightly cooler than the surrounding air?

 A: Opragon uses the fact that cold air is heavier than warm and falls to the ground.
 This falling air is very effective at sweeping all bacteria down to the floor.
-It is almost as a fluid.
+It behaves almost as a fluid.
 This means that obstacles such as people, lamps and pendants are less of a problem for the removal of the bacteria.

 Q: Can I perform surgery anywhere in the OR?

-A: No, although the Opragon system keeps the entire OR at low levels of CFU this is dependent on the fact that most of the staff is working below the central Opragon and fewer are moving in the periphery.
+A: No, although the Opragon system keeps the entire OR at ultra-low levels of CFU this is dependent on the fact that most of the staff is working below the central Opragon and fewer are moving in the periphery.

 Q: How much space does the system need above the false/inner ceiling?